dazuma/blockenspiel/README.txt

 * Implementing wildcard DSL methods using <tt>method_missing</tt> doesn't work.
 I haven't yet figured out the right semantics for this case.
+* Doesn't yet work in Ruby 1.9 because the mixology gem is not compatible at this point.
-* Ruby 1.9 and JRuby status not yet known.
+* JRuby status not yet known.

 === Development and support

-Documentation is available at http://virtuoso.rubyforge.org/blockenspiel.
+Documentation is available at http://virtuoso.rubyforge.org/blockenspiel

-Source code is hosted by Github at http://github.com/dazuma/blockenspiel.
+Source code is hosted by Github at http://github.com/dazuma/blockenspiel/tree

-Report bugs on RubyForge at http://rubyforge.org/virtuoso.
+Report bugs on RubyForge at http://rubyforge.org/projects/virtuoso

 Contact the author at dazuma at gmail dot com.

 === Author / Credits

-Blockenspiel is written by Daniel Azuma (http://www.daniel-azuma.com/).
+Blockenspiel is written by Daniel Azuma (http://www.daniel-azuma.com).

 The mixin implementation is based on a concept by Why The Lucky Stiff.
 See his 6 October 2008 blog posting,